 There were enough graphics cards for everyone to comfortably pick one up during the day (or the next week, for that matter).
 For all the people around me, this was their first time trying to get a graphics card in person, after likely getting fed up with the limited options online.
 Programs like Newegg Shuffle have served as a barrier, generating buzz for hot-ticket items to drive up sales.

 And it’s happening in-store now, too.
 The GPU shortage is over.
-Although graphics card prices are still through the roof due to a variety of factors, the sustained reinforcement of a shortage has generated a new type of demand where people who would otherwise never stand in line for a graphics card are waiting, sweating for hours on a hot summer day.
+Although graphics card prices are still through the roof due to a variety of factors, the sustained reinforcement of a shortage has generated a new type of demand where people who would otherwise never stand in line for a

 At this point, it’s a matter of how long Nvidia, AMD, and retailers can keep it up.
 They’re betting on the people who are still waiting to upgrade, who have read the news and seen the discourse around the GPU shortage and thought: “What’s a few months more?”
 They’ll crack eventually, and today showed me that.